mopidy/mopidy/docs/commands/mopidy.rst

 .. cmdoption:: --config <file>

     Specify config file to use.
-To use multiple config files, separate them with colon.
+To use multiple config files, separate them with a colon.
 The later files override the earlier ones if there's a conflict.

 .. cmdoption:: -o <option>, --option <option>